 Luke 6:41-42 ESV

 Some of you reading this today are in grief over a child or grandchild who is not walking with GOD.
 Now is the time to realize you are powerless to change this situation.
 Apart from prayer, nothing is going to change.
-Even with prayer, the changes that happen may not be in the ways you want.
+Even with prayer, the changes that happen may not be in the ways you want or even in the places you think are needed.
 Prayer is not like a vending machine.
 You put in the coins and make your order and out comes the drink you wanted.

 But who are we going to with our requests?
 More on that next time.